zhangxinhui02/Kuboard-Helm-Chart/README_en.md

 ## Change Logs

+- 0.1.6: Change the accessMode of Etcd's PVC to `ReadWriteOnce`.
 - 0.1.5: Change the scheme for specifying node from `nodeName` to `nodeSelector.kubernete.io/hostname` selector.
 - 0.1.4: Modified the storage location and deployment method of the chart.
 Fixed the incorrect referencing of PVC in Etcd StatefulSet.
 - 0.1.3: Change default kuboard image to newest 3.5.2.7.
 Wrong nodeName template of Etcd StatefulSet was fixed.